An Epic Small-Group Nature Immersion—All-Encompassing & Away from Crowds!

 After a last

 Katmai National Park is home to the world’s largest population of brown bears.
-We fly by small plane this morning to King Salmon, then by floatplane to world-renowned Brooks Lodge, one of the best places to view these giant coastal grizzlies in their natural habitat.
+We fly west by small plane this morning to King Salmon, then by floatplane to world-renowned Brooks Lodge, one of the best places to view these giant coastal grizzlies in their natural habitat.
 Though rustic, the lodge offers exceptional proximity to the bears, which very few visitors to Alaska have the privilege of seeing.
 From the safety of platforms built over Brooks Falls, we are able to get a close look at this iconic wildlife spectacle.

 Day 12: Katmai / Anchorage

 After morning activities in Katmai, we fly back to Anchorage.
 Tonight our Expedition Leader hosts a farewell dinner to celebrate our Alaskan adventures.

 Day 13: Anchorage / Depart